December 19, 2024

 This table evaluates the adoption of IFRS S2 in relation to climate governance.
 Given its alignment with our expertise, IFRS S2 has been a primary focus for the CCLI.
 However, it is important to recognize that IFRS S2 operates in conjunction with IFRS S1, which forms its foundational basis, making both standards crucial.

-The list of countries in this table was compiled from the IFRS website, specifically from COP 28 regulatory and standard setters declarations of support, as well as the continuously updated jurisdictional consultations page.
-Taiwan was included based on additional sources.
+The list of countries in this table was compiled from the IFRS website, specifically from the continuously updated jurisdictional consultations page and the IFRS 2024 Progress Report on Climate-related Disclosures.

-For the purposes of this evaluation, full adoption of IFRS S2 is defined as no modifications made to the standard’s text, with the jurisdiction setting an effective or adoption date of 1 January 2024, in accordance with the expected adoption date of IFRS S1 and S2.
-Partial adoption applies if amendments are made to the IFRS S2 standards in their exposure drafts, or if a jurisdiction sets a different adoption date than 1 January 2024.
+For the purposes of this evaluation, full adoption of IFRS S2 is defined as no modifications made to the standard’s text.
+Partial adoption applies if amendments are made to the IFRS S2 standards in their exposure drafts, and indication that the standards are only IFRS S2 aligned denotes that the jurisdiction has created its own standards entirely with alignment with the IFRS S2.
 Countries without available data, are noted on the IFRS website as having declared adoption, but specific information is yet forthcoming.